olipratt/giveitarestoli/intro.md

 - Refresh the presentation
 ---
 - I saw swaggerUI in company talks
-- Read into producing one, going to share how with you
+- Going to share how with you
-- Idea is you come away with knowledge and code allowing you to add Swagger UI to your tools/programs
+- You come away with knowledge and code
-- I think they are really good because they let you explore an API in your browser, but not used one in a real application yet
+- I think they are really good because...
 - But we'll look at one shortly, for now...

 ---